Chapter 5. Shared storage

 # mkdir /export

-Start and enable the NFS service.
+Start and enable the

 # systemctl start nfs # systemctl start rpcbind # systemctl enable nfs-server # systemctl enable rpcbindNote